Parameter inference of millilensed gravitational waves using neural spline flows: Results and discussion

-In contrast, the inference accuracy of {\tt Bilby dynesty} for the parameters $M_{\rm L}$, $y$, $\mathcal{M_{\rm c}}$ and ${d}_{\rm L}$ is not better than that of the NSF network.
-Due to the introduction of higher-order modes of the waveform, the two-dimensional posterior distribution given by {\tt Bilby dynesty} is indeed more concentrated.
-Although it had relatively better accuracy in inferring other parameters, the time it took is four orders of magnitude longer than that of NSFs.
+On the basis of the reasonable inference of overall parameters, we further specifically compared the inference effects of the two methods.
+Figure~\ref{fig5} and Table~\ref{tab4} show a comparison of the posterior inference of a randomly selected lensed GW event in the spinless test set sample between our trained NSF network and {\tt Bilby dynesty}, where the prior settings of {\tt Bilby dynesty} are the same as those in Table ~\ref{tab1}.
+For the 11 parameters we studied, the NSF network successfully completed the posterior inference in less than $1$ s and provided posterior distributions for most parameters that were close to those given by {\tt Bilby dynesty}.
+Here, $M_{\rm L}$ refers to the lens mass in the source frame (not the red-shifted mass).
+Overall, the two-dimensional posterior distribution given by NSFs is relatively diffuse.
+We believe this is because the network did not extract the high-order mode features \cite{2022PhRvD.105h4040E,2022ApJ...924...79E,2022MNRAS.517.2403M,2025arXiv250409679D} introduced by the \texttt{IMRPhenomTPHM} model well.
+In contrast, due to the introduction of higher-order modes of the waveform, the two-dimensional posterior distribution given by {\tt Bilby dynesty} is indeed more concentrated, but the time it took is four orders of magnitude longer than that of NSFs.
 In our $10$ tests (see Table \ref{tab3}), the posterior inference speed of {\tt Bilby dynesty} is the fastest at $60070$ s, while the inference speed of the NSF network averaged approximately $0.8$ s.
 This makes it possible for NSFs to apply in real-time GW signals search.